|

 How to avoid taxi scams in Morocco

 To prevent being overcharged or becoming a victim to a Moroccan taxi scam, it’s a good idea to research average fare prices for your route.
-You can do this by searching online or asking at your riad or hotel in Morocco – staff will usually have a good idea of local taxi prices.
+You can do this by searching online or asking at your riad or hotel in Morocco.
+Staff will usually have a good idea of local taxi prices.

-If the taxi is metered, make sure you can clearly see it at all times – I also suggest asking the driver roughly what the fare will be before you get in.
-Some routes have fixed pricing and many drivers of metered taxis are happy to negotiate a fixed price fare if you feel more comfortable knowing what the taxi ride is going to cost beforehand.
+Some routes have fixed pricing.
+Additionally, many drivers of metered taxis are happy to negotiate a fixed price fare if you feel more comfortable knowing what the taxi ride is going to cost beforehand.

-If you prefer NOT to deal with taxis when you first arrive in Morocco, you can book an airport transfer with the team at Welcome Pickups.
-It’s easy to pre-book a transfer online, after which you’ll receive information about your driver and the arranged pickup point (in most cases, they’ll have a sign with your name in the arrivals area).
+After booking, you’ll receive information about your driver and the arranged pickup point.
+In most cases, they’ll have a sign with your name in the arrivals area.
 It’s a hassle-free way to get to your accommodation after arriving in Morocco when you may be dealing with jet lag and/or culture shock.

 Colourful rugs for sale in a narrow street of the Marrakech medina